Legal Writing Contest

 Past experience has shown that teachers of litigation-related subjects are in an ideal position to stimulate student interest in legal writing and to encourage participation in the IADC Legal Writing Contest.
 Each year a number of the entries appear to have been prepared initially for various courses or seminars, and the caliber of the papers has been high.
 These faculty members are in an excellent position to encourage their students to enter the IADC contest.

-- Eligibility.
-The International Association of Defense Counsel 2013 Legal Writing Contest is open to students who, at the time of submission of their entries, are enrolled as J.D. candidates in accredited law schools.
+- <anchor=contest rules=”">Eligibility.
+The International Association of Defense Counsel 2015 Legal Writing Contest is open to students who, at the time of submission of their entries, are enrolled as J.D. candidates in accredited law schools.

-- Judging.
+- <anchor=contest rules=”">Judging.
 The contest will be judged by a committee of the IADC, whose decisions will be final.
 In addition to the monetary award winners, the judges may designate entries worthy of honorable mention.

 - Monetary Awards.
-Monetary awards will be made as follows: US$2,000 to first place, US$1,000 to second place, and US$500 to third place.
+Monetary awards will be made as follows: US $2,000 to the first place winner, US $1,000 to the second place winner, and US $500 to the third place winner.
 Honorary mentions receive no monetary awards.

 - Plaques and Publication.
 Authors of monetary award articles and of those awarded honorable mention will receive commemorative plaques, and their articles will be made available for publication in Defense Counsel Journal, IADC’s quarterly law review.
 At the time of submission, entrants must execute the assignment of copyright in the entry certificate.
 IADC will copyright articles published in Defense Counsel Journal, but release the copyright assignment back to entrants whose works are not published.
 Acceptance for publication in any publication other than Defense Counsel Journal prior to notice to the author of an award in this contest will disqualify the entry.
 Entrants are expected to notify IADC promptly of such prior acceptance by another publication.